apache/beam/sdks/python/apache_beam/examples/inference/multi_language_inference/README.md

 Make sure you have Maven installed and added to PATH.
 Also make sure that JAVA_HOME points to the correct Java version.

-First we need to download the Maven arche-type for Beam.
+First we need to download the Maven archetype for Beam.
 Run the following command:

 ```bash
 export BEAM_VERSION=<Beam version>